 The eighties and nineties proved to be something of a golden age for adventure games.
 Two of the most prolific companies from this era were Sierra and LucasArts.
 Theirs was a fierce rivalry, and they wound up adopting two entirely different design philosophies.
 While Sierra often punished players for making bad choices with death, LucasArts encouraged players to experiment, foregoing any chance to make their games unwinnable.
 Their approaches to writing were markedly different as well.
 Sierra games featured omniscient narrators whereas LucasArts had characters speak to themselves.
 Though both methods proved viable, the latter ended up winning out in popularity, as it was far more effective at lending the lead a voice.
 In a hypothetical scenario to illustrate this point, let’s say the protagonist comes across a rickety suspension bridge.
 Using the Sierra approach, the dialogue box would likely tell you that crossing it is ill-advised.
 Though the level of seriousness it conveys depends on the writer, the voice ultimately doesn’t belong to anyone within the story.
 This serves as a contrast the LucasArts approach in which the protagonist might compare the situation to a film they saw once or even question their own sanity when you suggest crossing it.

-Countless adventure games required their protagonists to do things that would only ever make sense from the player’s perspective.
+This moment also addresses a common problem in classic adventure games.
+Protagonists frequently performed actions that made no sense when analyzing the narrative diegetically.
 That is to say, the characters would need knowledge you have, but they themselves couldn’t possibly possess – whether it’s the player learning which actions result in death or finding the solutions through an outside source.
 What I particularly admire about this is that it well and truly places the responsibility of guiding Niko on your shoulders.
 Despite not featuring any combat, OneShot is a role-playing game in the purest sense of the term by encouraging the audience to actively participate in the storyline.

 Such an experience wouldn’t be complete without a strong cast of supporting characters, and OneShot certainly delivers on that front.
 Boasting an art style similar to that of Cave Story, this game’s cast seems to combine the quirky charm of Earthbound with a Dark Souls flavor in how their minimalistic dialogue always seem to imply that there’s more to them than what you see on the surface.
 Despite existing in a world that is in its twilight years, the NPCs run a diverse gamut.
 Some have expectedly given into despair, and you can even find a suicide note in one area.
 It’s not all doom and gloom, however – far from it, in fact.
 Many of them exude a surprisingly level of optimism – and with the way their dialogue is written, one gets the sense that they were this way long before you and Niko arrived in this world.
 Even the robots have quite a bit of character to them despite, or perhaps because of, their limited programming.